613WePleadTheSecond/ccwnj/docs/index.md

 1. **Receipt of purchase for guns you want to carry**
    - This can be the pink [&quot;Permit to purchase a handgun &amp; form of register&quot; or invoice](https://github.com/mayerlench/ccwnj/blob/main/receipt.jpg?raw=true) (see pic) **OR** a notarized letter signed by you saying you own them.
 The make caliber and model should be listed

 1. **Training &amp; Qualifications**: You must take a test to show proper handling and saftey with EACH gun you want to carry.
+While class time is NOT required to submit your application, it is neglegent to carry without proper training.
    - Qualifications must be done with a certified instructor
+   - If you are an expert at carrying and do not need a class, inquire about just the shooting qualifications needed to submit your application
+   - If you are NOT an expert, inquire about some training AND qualifications needed to submit your application
-   - click [here for a list of certified instructors](#-certified-instructors) that have amazing training options and can provide you with the needed qualifications.
+   - **click [here for a list of certified instructors](#-certified-instructors) that have amazing training options and can provide you with the needed qualifications**

 ## 🏛️ **TOMS RIVER**
 732-349-0150